 The Statement of Accounts contains estimated figures that are based on assumptions made by the Fire Authority about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.

-The items in the Fire Authority's Balance Sheet at 31 March 2020 for which there is significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Fire Authority's Balance Sheet at 31 March 2021 for which there is significant risk of material adjustment in the forthcoming financial year are as follows:

-Land and Buildings (Carrying value £33,620k)
+Land and Buildings (Carrying value £37,541k)

-- Based on this year's movements in indices and revaluations the valuations in following years could have a material impact. - The effect of a 1% difference in revaluations would equal £336k. - The Valuer's general assumptions in regard to costs are that our valuations have been provided in gross form and do not include an allowance for purchaser's costs at the appropriate rate.
+- Based on this year's movements in indices and revaluations the valuations in following years could have a material impact. - The effect of a 1% difference in revaluations would equal £375k.

+- The Valuer's general assumptions in regard to costs are that our valuations have been provided in gross form and do not include an allowance for purchaser's costs at the appropriate rate.
 The Valuer would expect purchaser's cost to be in the region of 0.5% and 5.0% dependant on the overall value of the asset and property type.
 The Valuer has made no allowance for any vendor's costs or taxation (actual or notional) nor has any allowance been made for any capital or annual grants or incentives to which a purchaser may be entitled.
-The Valuer has not been asked by the Fire Authority to specifically reflect these costs separately. - The outbreak of the Novel Coronavirus (COVID-19), declared by the World Health Organisation as a "Global Pandemic" on 11 March 2020, has impacted global financial markets. - Market activity is being impacted in many sectors.
-As at the valuation date, we consider that we can attach less weight to previous market evidence for comparison purposes, to inform opinions of value.
-Indeed, the current response to COVID-19 means that we are faced with an unprecedented set of circumstances on which to base a judgement. - Their valuation(s) are therefore reported on the basis of 'material valuation uncertainty' as per VPS 3 and VPGA 10 of the RICS Red Book Global.
-Consequently, less certainty -and a higher degree of caution -should be attached to their valuation than would normally be the case. - Given the unknown future impact that COVID-19 might have on the real estate market and in light of the other comments within this section they would, therefore, recommend that the valuation is kept under regular review and that specific market advice is obtained should the Authority wish to affect a disposal.
+The Valuer has not been asked by the Fire Authority to specifically reflect these costs separately.

-Pensions Liability (Carrying value £302,241k)
+Pensions Liability (Carrying value £378,096k)

-- The ongoing impact of the Covid-19 pandemic has created uncertainty around pooled property asset values which account for 8% of the total assets and as such the Pension Fund property allocations are difficult to value.
-Valuations are therefore reported on the basis of 'material valuation certainty' and therefore a higher degree of caution should be attached to the valuation than would normally be the case. - Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement age, mortality rates and expected returns on pension fund assets.
+- Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement age, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Fire Authority with expert advice about the assumptions to be applied. - The effect on net pension's liability of changes in individual assumptions can be measured.
-Assumptions are detailed in note 29.
+Assumptions are detailed in Note 29.